ssnepenthe/random-wp-ideas/README.md

 Just a central repository where I can collect some random ideas for WordPress as they pop into my head.

+## dump-server

+A (rough) integration of the Symfony VarDumper dump server for non-framework sites.
+This is not a WP specific tool but could potentially be updated to include WP-specific context data and/or be reworked to run within WP-CLI.

 ## flush-free-rewrites

 A very minimal abstraction over the rewrite API which allows for adding/removing rewrite rules at runtime without touching the database.